Felix Colgrave

 Felix Colgrave (born 29 November 1992) is an Australian director, animator, cartoonist, filmmaker, artist and musician.
-Distribution of Colgrave's work has, to date, been focused on YouTube where his channel has 1.67 million subscribers.
+Distribution of Colgrave's work has, to date, been focused on YouTube where his channel has over 2 million subscribers as of August 2025.
 Colgrave mainly uses After Effects for his animations.

-As of now, his most popular animation is "Double King" with over 73 million views.
+As of August 2025, his most popular animation is "Double King" with over 96 million views.

 Work

 Colgrave has been involved in several commercial projects, having worked for clients such as Vice and Comedy Central, as well as for Trip Tank and Off the Air series.
 He provided some in-game animations for Bethesda Softworks' Fallout 4.

-Colgrave's YouTube channel has twenty six of his 2D surreal, psychedelic, animations, half of which have over a million views each.
-"DOUBLE KING", has over 50 million views as of February 2021.
-Colgrave also created the music for the DOUBLE KING animation, which he released as an album known as Royal Noises from Dead Kingdoms.
+Colgrave's YouTube channel has twenty six of his 2D surreal, psychedelic animations, half of which have over a million views each.
+His most popular animation, "Double King", has over 86 million views as of July 2024.
+Colgrave also created the music for "Double King" animation, which he released as an album known as Royal Noises from Dead Kingdoms.

 His animation "Man Spaghetti", has been featured on the animation website known as Cartoon Brew Colgrave has directed a number of music videos, including videos for DJ Mustard, Nicki Minaj & Jeremih's "Don't Hurt Me" Fever The Ghost's "SOURCE", and Shoe's "Egg".

-He was credited for doing the storyboards for Childish Gambino's music video for Feels Like Summer.
+He was credited for doing the storyboards for Childish Gambino's music video for "Feels Like Summer."

 Colgrave was interviewed at the Sydney Opera House with hosts from Comedy Central and Super Deluxe.

+Colgrave and his wife, Zoë Medcraft, operate the production company Wombot Studio out of their garage.

 Awards and recognition

 The animation "CU" has won the best of the month award on the video-sharing website Vimeo.
 His follow-up work "Flying Bamboo" was also featured as the opening for the Melbourne International Film Festival.

 "The Elephant's Garden" won "Best Australian Film" at the Melbourne International Animation Festival in 2014.
 It has also gained exposure to the public from various web sources.
-Both "DOUBLE KING" and "The Elephant's Garden" are featured in the book titled Australian Animation: An International History.
+Both "Double King" and "The Elephant's Garden" are featured in the book titled Australian Animation: An International History.

 Personal life

 Felix Colgrave has been animating since he was a child.
 One of his first animations, "Last Resort", was created early in 2008 when he was 15 years old.

-Colgrave's wife, Zoë is a costume and makeup-artist, known as Trugglet on Instagram They became engaged on 31 October 2016; On 23 February 2019, Colgrave revealed that he has one child with his wife.
+Colgrave's wife, Zoë is an animation director, known as Trugglet on Instagram They became engaged on 31 October 2016; On 23 February 2019, Colgrave revealed that he has one child with his wife.
 Currently he lives in Melbourne, Australia.